gamita/demo-rl-supply-chain/README.md

 <img src="./images/environment.png" style="width: 700px; margin: 30px;">

-The customer order X items every step.
+The customer orders X items every step.
 X is a random number between 1 and 15.
-the customer also show how many items will order at next step.
+the customer also shows how many items will order at next step.

-The retailer sells items as much as customer order, from the retailer's inventory.
+The retailer sells items from the retailer's inventory as much as customer orders.
-if retailer's inventory quantity is under customer's order quantity, then a chance loss happens.
+If retailer's inventory quantity is under customer's order quantity, then a chance loss happens.
 On the other hand, if the retailer purchases too much items in order to avoid chance loss, then it causes overstock.

-The factory ship items as much as retailer purchase, from the factory's inventory.
+The factory ship items from the factory's inventory as much as retailer purchases.
-if factory's inventory quantity is under retailer's purchase quantity, then a ship loss happens.
+If factory's inventory quantity is under retailer's purchase quantity, then a shipment loss happens.
-On the other hand, if the factory produces too much items in order to avoid ship loss, then it causes overstock.
+On the other hand, if the factory produces too much items in order to avoid shipment loss, then it causes overstock.

-A chance/ship loss and overstock are penalized.
+A chance/shipment loss and overstock are penalized.
 Those are related with a reward calculation.
-(The details will be described later.)
+(The detail is described later.)
-the retailer and the factory manage to balance both supply and inventory not to be overstock and chance/ship loss.
+The retailer and factory manage to balance both supply and inventory not to be getting overstock and chance/ship loss.

 ### State Space:

-I defined a state as follows.
+I defined a state space as follows.

 The shape of state is [4].